houssem-yahiaoui/progressive-web-app-starter-kit/README.md

 ##Update :

 I've added the new **WebPush** Library unstead of the the node-gcm one for keeping up with this exmaple because OEMs have also changed the implementation on browser level and headed to more cross platform presence.
-With this Uodate we can send custom payload (TEXT in the moment) through difrent chanels, this implmenetation will work over **Google Chrome** / **Firefox ** and hopefully more in the future.
+With this Uodate we can send custom payload (TEXT in the moment) through difrent chanels, this implmenetation will work over **Google Chrome** - **Firefox** and hopefully more in the future.

 Happy Coding :)